Andrewmasih/Personal-Profile-CV/README.md

 5. Friends or family that are inteested in what i do and how.

-# Technologies used

-This protect was written in
-- HTML5,
-- CSS3,
-- BootStrap4,
-  -  Grid System - Columns and Rows
-  -  Column spacing
-- Responsive design - Mobile First
-- GoogleFonts,
-- FontAwesome,
-- GitPod IDE,

-the project will be hosted on GitHub.

 ## Mockups
 The web app is a single page with different displays given for different functions: